OpenDSA/OpenDSA/RST/en/NP/threeSAT_to_clique.rst

 Reduction of 3-SAT to Clique
 ----------------------------

-The following slideshow shows that an instance of 3-CNF Satisfiability problem can be reduced to an instance of Clique problem in polynomial time.
+The following slideshow shows that an input instance to the **3-SAT** problem can be reduced to an equivalent input instance to the **CLIQUE** problem in polynomial time.

 .. inlineav:: threeSATtoCliqueCON ss
    :links: AV/NP/threeSATtoCliqueCON.css